pablo-cabrera/fugly-js/README.md

 Packed with it, there is the **entitify** function that transforms character strings to its equivalent SGML character entity.
 This function runs through arrays and objects recursively, if it encounters values other than object, arrays or strings, it returns the value itself. **Its not cyclic safe**.
 This helps to write safe strings within html templates.

+Fugly-js offers also **buffer** support in case anyone would want to store generated strings instead of writing out to the output.
+To start buffering the output one must acquire a buffer calling the **collect** function.
+The buffer will start collecting all generated output from the template, to get the buffer contents you may call `buffer.toString()`.
+To finalize the buffer and restore the previous active buffer the `buffer.end()` method may be called.
+This method will also return the buffer contents.
+Multiple buffers may be created but they **must** be closed in reverse order that they were created.
+At the end of the template rendering, all created buffers **will be closed**.

-Thats all there is to it.
+That's all there is to it.
 Below there are some sample usages.

+Simple template without js blocks
 ```js
 var body = "This is a template without js blocks";
 var template = new fugly.Template(body);